CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 # Conclusion

-Congratulations, You have successfully completed this lab.
-In this lab, you were able to publish a Web Application hosted behind F5 advanced Web application firewall
+Congratulations, You have completed this lab.
+In this lab, you were able to publish a Web Application hosted behind an F5 advanced Web application firewall